carseys/drought-predicting/detailed_docs.md

 train_data = pd.read_csv('.\processed_data\oregon_train_timeseries.csv',header=0, index_col=1)
 split_data_dict = train_test_split_default(train_data)
 ```

-In detail, data is imported using Dask DataFrames to handle the size of data.
-The subset of Oregon counties is selected and the DataFrame is converted to pandas.

 ##### Modeling
 * Single County LSTM - modeling data over time by county